 Edp Brasil's score of 74 is higher than 84% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, EDP Brasil reported total carbon emissions of approximately 1,883,000,000 kg CO2e, comprising 103,107,240 kg CO2e from Scope 1, 120,762,610 kg CO2e from Scope 2, and a significant 1,585,033,670 kg CO2e from Scope 3 emissions.
-This marks a notable increase in emissions compared to 2022, where total emissions were about 2,016,000,000 kg CO2e, with Scope 1 at 261,233,540 kg CO2e, Scope 2 at 133,740,220 kg CO2e, and Scope 3 at 2,214,552,830 kg CO2e.
+This marks a notable shift from 2022, where total emissions were about 2,000,000,000 kg CO2e, with Scope 1 emissions at 261,233,540 kg CO2e, Scope 2 at 133,740,220 kg CO2e, and Scope 3 at 2,214,552,830 kg CO2e.
 EDP Brasil has set ambitious climate commitments, aiming for near-zero emissions in both Scope 1 and Scope 2 by 2025.
-Additionally, the company targets a 30% reduction in Scope 1 and Scope 2 emissions by 2030 from a 2020 baseline.
-Furthermore, EDP Brasil is committed to reducing its overall greenhouse gas emissions for all sold electricity by 85% per MWh by 2032, using 2017 as the base year.
-This target encompasses all scopes, including biogenic emissions and removals from bioenergy feedstocks.
-These targets are part of EDP Brasil's broader sustainability strategy, which is aligned with the Science Based Targets initiative (SBTi) and reflects its commitment to addressing climate change effectively.
+Additionally, the company targets a 30% reduction in Scope 1 and Scope 2 emissions by 2030, using 2020 as a baseline.
+Furthermore, EDP Brasil is committed to reducing its overall greenhouse gas emissions by 85% per MWh for all sold electricity by 2032, relative to a 2017 baseline.
+This target encompasses emissions from all scopes, including biogenic emissions and those from purchased electricity and non-controlled assets.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect EDP Brasil's commitment to addressing climate change and reducing its carbon footprint.
 The emissions data and targets are cascaded from its parent company, EDP - Energias do Brasil S.A., ensuring a cohesive approach to sustainability across the corporate family.

 Access structured emissions data, company-specific emission factors, and source documents